On this page

 The Transition to School Resource Kit includes practical guidance for early childhood professionals working with children and families while they transition to school.

-The Victorian Curriculum F–10 sets out what every student should learn during their first eleven years of schooling.
-The curriculum is the common set of knowledge and skills required by students for life-long learning, social development and active and informed citizenship.
+The Victorian Curriculum F–10 version 2.0 sets out the knowledge and skills every student should learn during their first 11 years of schooling to become lifelong learners, confident individuals, and active and informed citizens.

-Framework for Improving Student Outcomes (FISO 2.0) provides a step-by-step approach to the use of data and the improvement cycle to determine priority areas for action to improve student learning and wellbeing.
+Framework for Improving Student Outcomes (FISO 2.0) provides a step-by-step approach to using data and the improvement cycle to determine priority areas for action to improve student learning and wellbeing.

-The Marrung Aboriginal Education Plan 2016–2026 is a strategy to ensure all Koorie Victorians achieve their learning aspirations from early childhood through to school.
+The Marrung Aboriginal Education Plan 2016–2026 (PDF, 77KB) is a strategy to ensure all Koorie Victorians achieve their learning aspirations from early childhood through to school.

-VAEAI Koorie Early Years: Best Practice and Protocols – A Practitioners Guide(opens in a new window) provides guidance on how best to incorporate Aboriginal perspectives in early childhood services and increase inclusion of Koorie families through respectful use of protocols and local Koorie structures and community.
+VAEAI Koorie Early Years: Best Practice and Protocols – A Practitioners Guide provides guidance on incorporating Aboriginal perspectives in early childhood services and increasing inclusion of Koorie families through respectful use of protocols and community connections.

 Further information